umbraco/UmbracoDocs/commerce-add-ons/payment-providers/buckaroo/configuring-buckaroo.md

 For each of these modes, multiple settings need to be configured.

 ## Step 2: Website key and secrets

-In order for Umbraco Commerce to communicate with Buckaroo securely we need to generate a series of API keys that Umbraco Commerce can use to authenticate with.
+In order for Umbraco Commerce to communicate with Buckaroo securely, we need to generate an API key that Umbraco Commerce can use to authenticate with.

 #### Website key
 1. Go to [Buckaroo Dashboard](https://plaza.buckaroo.nl/).